 Key Market Stats:

-- Square foot listing price of a home in Montgomery is $79, below the average price per square foot of $100 in the metropolitan area.
+- Square foot listing price of a home in Montgomery is $84, although prices have been trending up year-over-year.

-- Home values in Montgomery have increased by 6.6% since December 2014 based on the Zillow Home Value Index.
+- Home values in Montgomery have increased by 6.6% over the past 12 months, based on the most recent information from Zillow (October 2020).